 The automatic detector stabilization method based on cosmic rays leads to outstanding long-term stability of radiometric level and density measurements.
-Where operators have previously observed temperature dependence of their measurement system, or have installed complicated methods to keep the detector temperature constant, the automatic stabilization has helped them overcome these problems.
-Ultimately, Berthold detectors have been able to increase reliability and drastically reduce operational costs in hundreds of applications ranging from coke drum levels to the measurement of molten glass.
-In safety-critical applications such as those of polypropylene loop reactors, the high stability and resulting reliability of the radiometric density measurement has helped operators push the process to the limits and thereby maximize production yield without compromising the operational safety of the process.
+Where operators have previously observed temperature dependence of their measurement system, or have installed complicated methods to keep the detector temperature constant, the automatic stabilization method, based on cosmic radiation has helped them overcome these problems and ultimately, Berthold detectors have been able to increase reliability and drastically reduce operational costs in hundreds of applications ranging from coke drum levels to the measurement of molten glass.
+In safety-critical applications such as those of polypropylene loop reactors, the high stability and resulting reliability of the radiometric density measurement has helped the operators push the process to the limits and thereby, maximize production yield without compromising the operational safety of the process.

-Due to cosmic radiation, Berthold was able to introduce a unique stabilization method that intrinsically compensates for all external effects – even without deeper knowledge of where the disturbing factor is coming from (temperature, aging, etc.).
-The result is a highly repeatable measurement which is used in thousands of applications worldwide and allows operators to run their processes a lot more safely and reliably.
-At the same time, the systems do not require recalibrations or readjustment of parameters throughout the operational life, which results in extremely low operational costs and high ease of handling.
+Owing to the radiation from outer space, Berthold was able to introduce a unique stabilization method that intrinsically compensates all external effects – even without deeper knowledge of where the disturbing factor is coming from (temperature, aging…).
+The result is highly repeatable measurements which operate in thousands of applications worldwide and allow operators to run their processes a lot safer and more reliably.
+At the same time, the systems do not require re-calibrations or re-adjustment of parameters throughout the entire operational life, which results in extremely low operational costs and ease of handling.

-Ultimately, the natural and ever-present reference measurement has resulted in the SIL2 and SIL3 certification of the Berthold detectors - for both point level applications (high level and low level alarm), continuous level, and density measurements.
+Ultimately, the natural and ever-present reference measurement based on cosmic radiation has resulted in the SIL2 and SIL3 certification of the Berthold detectors - for both point level applications (high level and low level alarm) and continuous level and density measurements.

 SIL certified option

-The SENSseries LB 480 offers detectors that are certified for use in SIL2 applications.
-SIL3 is achieved by adding an identical redundant SIL2 detector for homogenous redundancy.
-The certificate covers all measurement applications, from high level or low level alarms to continuous level and density measurements.
-Thus the safe measurement of critical processes is guaranteed.
+The SENSseries LB 480 detectors are certified for use in SIL2 applications.
+Even SIL3 is achieved with homogenous redundancy.
+The certificate covers all measurement applications, from high level or low level alarms to continuous level measurement and density measurement.
+Thus safe operation of critical processes is guaranteed.